tritemio/FRETBursts/docs/source/installation.rst

 - PyTables 3.x (optional).
 To load/save the :ref:`HDF5 Ph-Data <hdf5-format>`.
 - lmfit: (version 0.8 or higher) for powerful and user-friendly fitting
 - Pandas (optional) currently used only by the fitting framework
-- a modern browser (Chrome suggested)
+- a modern browser (Chrome or Firefox suggested)

 For developing FRETBursts you should also install